SMJ-205/expense-tracker/README.md

 # 🧾 Expense Tracker

-A mobile-first web app that automatically extracts expense data from receipt photos using OCR.
+A "mobile" web app that automatically extracts expense data from receipt photos using OCR.
 Snap a photo, review the parsed fields, and save to Google Sheets — all from your phone.

 **Stack:** Next.js 16 · Vercel · Google Cloud Vision API · Google Sheets · Google Drive